You have probably had a creamy mushroom pasta recipe when you are dining out, but have you ever made it at home?

 To reconstitute, simply add a splash or water or milk and place the pasta in a pan on the stove over medium heat.
 Continue adding a bit of water or milk until your desired consistency is achieved.

 It is hard to reconstitute using milk or water when using the microwave, but you can do it this way if you like!
+If you loved this recipe, you may also like my Vegan Pumpkin Pasta Recipe!

 Did You Try This Recipe?